compphil2mmae/compphil2mmae.github.io/content/event/251113_W_Kideku_Workshop/index.en.md

 ---
 # Workshop: *AI & Deliberation*

-**Can generative AI improve public discourse and democratic participation?**
+**How can generative AI improve public discourse and democratic participation?**

 ---